Aosta Valley: Climate

-Areas between 2,000 and 3,500 m usually have a Tundra Climate (ET), where every month has an average temperature below 10 °C. This climate may be either a kind of more severe Cold Oceanic Climate, with a low summer average but mild winters, sometimes above -3 °C, especially near lakes, or a more severe Cold Continental Climate, with a very low winter average.
+Areas between 2,000 and 3,500 m usually have a tundra climate (ET), where every month has an average temperature below 10 °C. This climate may be either a kind of more severe cold oceanic climate, with a low summer average but mild winters, sometimes above -3 °C, especially near lakes, or a more severe cold continental climate, with a very low winter average.
 Temperature averages in Plateau Rosa, at 3400 m high, are -11.6 °C in January and 1.4 °C in July.
 It is the coldest place in Italy where the climate is verifiable.

-In the past, above 3,500 m, all months had an average temperature below freezing, with a Perpetual Frost Climate (EF).
+In the past, above 3,500 m, all months had an average temperature below freezing, with a perpetual frost climate (EF).
 In recent years, however, there has been a rise in temperatures.
 See, as an example, the data for Plateau Rosa.

 History

 Early inhabitants of the Aosta Valley were Celts and Ligures, whose language heritage remains in some local placenames.
 Rome conquered the region from the local Salassi around 25 BC and founded Augusta Prætoria Salassorum (modern-day Aosta) to secure the strategic mountain passes, and they went on to build bridges and roads through the mountains.
 Thus, the name Valle d'Aosta literally means "Valley of Augustus".

 In 1031–1032, Humbert I of Savoy, the founder of the House of Savoy, received the title Count of Aosta from Emperor Conrad II of the Franconian line and built himself a commanding fortification at Bard.
 Saint Anselm of Canterbury was born in Aosta in 1033 or 1034.
-The region was divided among strongly fortified castles, and in 1191, Thomas I of Savoy found it necessary to grant to the communes a Charte des franchises ("Charter of Liberties") which preserved autonomy—rights that were fiercely defended until 1770, when they were revoked in order to tie Aosta more closely to Piedmont, but which were again demanded during post-Napoleonic times.
+The region was divided among strongly fortified castles, and in 1191, Thomas I of Savoy found it necessary to grant to the communes a Charte des franchises ("Charter of Liberties") which preserved autonomy—rights that were fiercely defended until 1770, when they were revoked to tie Aosta more closely to Piedmont, but which were again demanded during post-Napoleonic times.
 In the mid-13th century, Emperor Frederick II made the County of Aosta a duchy (see Duke of Aosta), and its arms charged with a lion rampant were carried in the Savoy arms until the reunification of Italy in 1870.

-The region remained part of Savoy lands, with the exceptions of French occupations from 1539 to 1563, later in 1691, then between 1704 and 1706.
+The region remained part of Savoy lands, with the exceptions of French occupations from 1539 to 1563, later in 1691, and then between 1704 and 1706.
 It was also ruled by the First French Empire between 1800 and 1814.
 During French rule, it was part of Aoste arrondissement in Doire department.
 As part of the Kingdom of Sardinia, it joined the new Kingdom of Italy in 1861.

 French forces briefly controlled the area at the end of World War II, but withdrew under British and American pressure.
 The region gained special autonomous status after the end of World War II; the province of Aosta ceased to exist in 1945.